Mahmoud-nfz/SheSolves2022/Problem_08/statement.md

 Output :

 ```
+1
 3
+-1
 5
 ```

-In the first test case one way to color the ribbon is as follows :
+In the second test case one way to color the ribbon is as follows :
 ```
 1 2 1 9 2 1
 ```